The role of integrability in Fermi-Pasta-Ulam-Tsingou-like models: The Fermi-Pasta-Ulam-Tsingou chain

 When observing the evolution of $\overline{E_k}(t)$, one sees that they reach a plateau (Figure \ref{fig:EnergyAveragesFPUO}).
 This is often named \emph{the FPUT state} and the key question was whether this is a macroscopic state of equilibrium or not.

-A breakthrough idea arrives in 1982, with a new point of view on the problem was present in \cite{Fucito1982}.
+A breakthrough idea arrives in 1982, with a new point of view on the problem in \cite{Fucito1982}.
 The novelty of the paper is the idea of \emph{metastability} coming from the theory of spin glasses, that was being developed in Rome during the same years by the group of Parisi.
 According to this point of view, the \emph{FPUT state} is just an apparently stationary state: at first, the FPUT state is formed and then, on a much longer time-scale, equipartition is reached.

 The main phenomenon they understood is depicted in Figure \ref{fig:EvolutionSpectrum}.
 At first, only 10\% of normal modes are excited with the same energy.
 Within a time of order $\sim 10^3$, the energy is shared among few modes with an exponential cutoff on higher modes.
 This is the \emph{packet} or \emph{FPUT state}.
-Then, this packet remains stable up to times of order $10^5$.
-Then, the tail of high modes started to increase up to the reach of equipartition.
+This packet remains stable up to times of order $10^5$.
+Only at later times, the tail of high modes started to increase up to the reach of equipartition.

 Therefore, summarizing, the two-scales scenario consists in the co-existence of two mechanisms: first, the quick formation of a packet of low-frequency modes with an exponential tail having an apparently stabilized slope (formation of the metastable state), and, secondly, the ﬁnal approach to global equipartition through the rising of the equipartition level of the complementary packet.